 As a general rule, grantees are required to follow the approved project content, duration and budget.
-However, in case grantees anticipate or encounter any major difficulties in project implementation that may adversely affect the outcome effectiveness, grantees are encouraged to consult the Secretariat and make adjustment to the project after obtaining approval from the SWD.
+However, in case grantees anticipate or encounter any major difficulties in project implementation that may adversely affect the outcome effectiveness, grantees are encouraged to consult the Secretariat and make adjustment to the project after obtaining written approval from the SWD.
+All written modification requests must be submitted before project completion.
 SWD reserves the right not to approve the project modification request.

 Grantees should closely observe and follow the approved budget of each expense item.
 Reallocation of funds from programme expenses to staff cost and administration overheads is not allowed.
+However, transfer of unspent staffing cost and administration overheads to programme expenses is allowed.
 Virement of funding within programme expenses should observe the guidelines stipulated in the notification letter of application result.
 Grantees may consult the Secretariat for re-allocation of funds within programme expenses.